 If you are pregnant, or planning to be, only take a fish oil supplement designed for pregnancy, and which will contain more DHA than EPA (to reduce blood thinning effects, and to support fetal brain and eye development).
-Supplements such as cod liver oil, which contain vitamin A, are not recommended during pregnancy.
+Algae DHA prenatal supplements are ideal during pregnancy.

-Most people would benefit from increasing their intake of long-chain omega-3s and cutting back on their intake of omega-6s to obtain a better balance of polyunsaturated fats.
+Most people would benefit from increasing their intake of omega-3 and cutting back on their intake of omega-6 to obtain a better balance and reduce inflammation.

 Aim to eat more omega-3 rich:

 - oily fish (2 to 4 portions per week) such as mackerel, herring, salmon, trout, sardines, pilchards, fresh tuna (not tinned)

 - wild game meat such as venison and buffalo

 - And consider taking an omega-3 fish oil supplement.